mikecampo/dotfiles/windows/readme.md

     * Add contents of the hosts file from this directory
     * Restart PC

+* Change explorer options so that file extensions are always displayed.

 * Disable the WinSAT task which is used to figure out your Windows performance score.
 It eats up processor time and is generally useless.
     * Open task scheduler.